prackash/LinkedIn-posts/Readme.md

 Disclaimer:

-1. I am claiming all posts regarding AI image generators are just another slop for impression farming.
+1. I am claiming all posts regarding AI image generators are just another slop for impression farming or virtue signalling.

 2. AI Detectors are prone to false positives, do check on your own.